heather7283/xdg-desktop-portal-termfilechooser/README.md

 TODO: write this section

 ## License
-TODO: pick a license
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This code uses queue.h header which is licensed under the BSD-3-Clause license.
+This project uses queue.h header which is licensed under the BSD-3-Clause license.

 ## References
 - https://github.com/flatpak/xdg-desktop-portal